JakeVita/Python_MSc_Intro/README.md

  The following will be covered:

- 1: An introduction to Python
+ 1: An introduction to Python \n
- 2: Data Types within Python
+ 2: Data Types within Python \n
- 3: Decision Making and Iterations
+ 3: Decision Making and Iterations \n
- 4: Understanding Functions
+ 4: Understanding Functions \n